 Expect a thorough assessment

 When you go for your initial consultation, your trainer may offer to take body composition measurements, recording your weight and taking chest, waist, hips, legs and arms measurements.
-At David Lloyd Clubs they’ll use a machine called Boditrax, which is a great device that tells you more than 14 measurements about your body in no time.
-By having this information recorded, you’ll be able to track your progress a lot easier.
+At David Lloyd Clubs they’ll use a machine called Body Hub, a high-tech device that gives you a range of data about your fitness and well-being.
+By having this information recorded, you’ll be able to track your progress easily.

 Come with a clear list of goals